 Document Storage for Future Requirements

-In the area of foreign trade, there is an obligation to keep documents for at least five years after their validity expires.
+In the field of foreign trade, there is an obligation to keep documents for at least five years after their validity expires.
 This regulation applies unless the return of the document is required beforehand.

-Documents to be stored include, among others, import licenses, customs declarations, CITES permits, certified translations, invoices, and shipping papers.
+Documents to be kept include, among others, import licenses, customs declarations, CITES permits, certified translations, invoices, and shipping papers.
 It is advisable to archive these documents chronologically and organized by equipment items.
 To avoid data loss, both the originals and digital copies should be stored securely and in separate locations.

 Conclusion